The OSA Network keeps advocates, researchers and campaigners informed and connected during the Online Safety Act’s implementation.

 Who We Are

 The OSA Network builds on the expert advisory and convening power established by Carnegie UK during the development and Parliamentary passage of the Online Safety Bill.
-The Network is led by Maeve Walsh and Professor Lorna Woods, University of Essex, and supported by Reset.
+The Network is led by Maeve Walsh and Professor Lorna Woods OBE and is supported by Reset.

 Learn more about us